i13flyboy/Assigment2/Reflection.md

 ## 7. Describe the main challenges or obstacles you faced and how you overcame them.
 I would say one of the main challenges for this assignment was to learn how to the classes worked and how to get Kivy working on my own PC.
-In my assignment i struggled with the load_places and how to get the places.csv to load but after while i got it to work.The names for all the different parts of classes were a bit hard to wrap my head around but after watching the help sessions i finally got.
+In my assignment I struggled with the load_places and how to get the places.csv to load but after while I got it to work.The names for all the different parts of classes were a bit hard to wrap my head around but after watching the help sessions i finally got.
+I struggled to get the kivy app to work at first. after long hours of staring my code, I finally found the problem and got the kivy app to open up.
+The next challenging thing was the spinner.
+This took me ages because I could not figure out how to do it. after watching the help session videos over and over again I finally got it.

 ## 8. Briefly describe your experience using classes and if/how they improved your code.
 Made code look neater and easier to find specific parts as well as improved my coding experience and making it more